 - Lesser fees.
 Pricing models for SaaS applications tend to be affordable for most customers, whether it’s B2C or B2B SaaS solutions.

-- Trial period.
+Trial period.
 Before subscription, customers get to test whether the solution matches their demands.

-How SaaS benefits your company
+How SaaS Benefits your Company

 - Long-lasting revenue.
-The SaaS sales model regularly charges clients ensuring constant profit flow.
+The SaaS sales model regularly charges clients, ensuring constant profit flow.

 - SaaS startups cost less.
 The core of the product and its infrastructure resides in the cloud, freeing money reserved for physical servers to the development team focusing on the application.

-How to develop SaaS successfully
+How to Develop a SaaS Successfully?